Borg vs McEnroe: Synopsis

 Taking up tennis at an early age, young Borg is suspended due to angry outbursts on the court.
 Retired champion and Davis Cup captain Lennart Bergelin notices Borg's potential and his unusual backhand, and becomes his coach.
 Borg struggles with his temper and clashes with Bergelin, who is pressured to enter 15-year-old Björn as the youngest ever Davis Cup player.
 Bergelin relents, but urges Borg to hide his emotions and channel them into his game.

-As a child, McEnroe idolizes Borg, and is a gifted student but struggles with his parents' high expectations.
+As a child, McEnroe idolizes Borg and is a gifted student but struggles with his parents' high expectations.
 By age 21, McEnroe is tennis' number two ranked player and a rising star, determined to win his first Wimbledon title.
 In sharp contrast to the famously unflappable Borg, McEnroe is prone to aggressive outbursts and confrontations with umpires, much like Borg in his youth.

 Arriving in London, Borg sets out his meticulous Wimbledon routine, and McEnroe draws his own tournament bracket on his hotel room wall.
-They proceed through the first and second rounds, and McEnroe and fellow player Vitus Gerulaitis discuss rumors of Borg's superstitious habits, including fine-tuning his rackets and cooling rooms to lower his heart rate.
+They proceed through the first and second rounds, and McEnroe and fellow player Vitas Gerulaitis discuss rumors of Borg's superstitious habits, including fine-tuning his rackets and cooling rooms to lower his heart rate.

 When his third round match is paused due to rain, an overwhelmed Borg lashes out at Bergelin and Mariana.
 Flashbacks to Borg winning his first French Open in 1974 and Wimbledon two years later, as each tournament's youngest player ever, emphasize the pressure his career has placed on him.
 That night, Bergelin and Mariana commiserate over the toll Björn's success has taken on their lives.